oneapi-src/oneDPL/documentation/library_guide/parallel_api/parallel_range_algorithms.rst

 ---------------------

 `Views <https://en.cppreference.com/w/cpp/ranges/view>`_ are lightweight ranges typically used to describe data transformation pipelines.
 The C++20 standard defines two categories of standard range views: factories and adaptors.
 A range factory generates its data elements on access via an index or an iterator to the range.
-A range adaptor is a utility that transforms its underlying data range(s) or view(s) into a new view with modified behavior.
+A range adaptor transforms its underlying data range(s) or view(s) into a new view with modified behavior.

-The following C++ standard random access adaptors and factories can be used with the |onedpl_short| parallel range algorithms:
+The following C++ standard random access adaptors and factories can be used with the |onedpl_short|
+parallel range algorithms:

 * ``std::ranges::views::all``: A range adaptor that returns a view that includes all elements of a range.
 * ``std::ranges::subrange``: A utility that produces a view from an iterator and a sentinel or from a range.
 * ``std::ranges::iota_view``: A range factory that generates a sequence of elements by repeatedly incrementing an initial value.
 * ``std::ranges::single_view``: A view that contains exactly one element of a specified value.
 * ``std::ranges::transform_view``: A range adaptor that produces a view that applies a transformation to each element of another view.
 * ``std::ranges::reverse_view``: A range adaptor that produces a reversed sequence of elements provided by another view.
 * ``std::ranges::take_view``: A range adaptor that produces a view of the first N elements from another view.
 * ``std::ranges::drop_view``: A range adaptor that produces a view excluding the first N elements from another view.